Sanna and Stina's Travel Tips

 11. Don’t decide when the journey will end.

-Leave the journey open if possible and see where it takes you.
+Leave the journey as open as possible and see where it takes you.

-Go for long walks everywhere – in cities, towns and out in nature.
-Let your feet lead the way.
+Walk everywhere and let your feet lead the way.
 Don’t plan where you are going to go.
-Just wander and let the path surprise you!
+Wander, and let the path surprise you!

 13. Forget the time.

-Be open and willing to try new things.
+Be open to trying new things, local food and customs.
 Let go of old routines as much as possible and look at the world from the eyes of the people you meet.